kleborgn/AutoRefreshRate/README.md

 # AutoRefreshRate

-Changes the refresh rate depending on whether the computer is plugged in or not.
+Changes the refresh rate depending on whether the computer is plugged in or not to save battery.

+My laptop supports 60Hz and 240Hz, these values must be changed according to your screen.

 # Scheduling